What Are Grounds For Divorce In England & Wales

 There is no such thing in the UK as ‘automatic divorce’ due to a period of separation.
 Even if a married couple has been living apart for several years, or even decades, they will still be legally married.

-The myth is probably due to the fact that previously married couples who decided to get divorced would sometimes need to wait a certain amount of time before they could start the divorce application process.
+The myth is probably because previously married couples who decided to get divorced would sometimes need to wait a certain amount of time before they could start the divorce application process.

 The length of waiting time depended primarily on whether the divorce was to be contested by one spouse or whether both partners agreed to the divorce.
 Furthermore, the grounds for divorce cited on the application form could also affect the waiting time.